easy-configer

 #### **5. Import Sub-Config**

-Like `omegaconf`, most of user expect to seperate the config based on their type and dynamically merge it in runtime.
+Like `omegaconf`, most of user expect to seperate the config based on their category and dynamically merge it in runtime.
 It's a rational requirement and the previous version of easy-config provide two way to conduct it, but both have it's limit :

-1. you can call the `cfg_from_ini` twice, for example, `cfg.cfg_from_ini('./base_cfg') ; cfg.cfg_from_ini('./override_cfg')`.
+1. you can call the `cfg_from_ini` twice, for example, `cfg.cfg_from_ini('./base_cfg') ; cfg.cfg_from_ini('./override_cfg', allow_overwrite=True)`.
 But it's not explicitly load the config thus reducing readability.

 2. you can use the config merging, for example, `new_cfg = base_cfg | override_cfg`.
 But it's not elegant solution while you have to merge several config..

 #### Now, we provide the thrid way : **sub-config**. you can import the sub-config in any depth of hierachical config by simply placing the `>` symbol at the beginning of line.
+Also note that sub-config doesn't allow you overwrite the declared argument by default, since dynamically overwrite the arguments made your config hard to trace..

 # ./base_cfg.ini